 Ancient Greeks began their new year with the new moon after June 21.
 Before the time of Julius Caesar the Roman new year started on March 1.
 In most European countries during the Middle Ages the new year began on March 25, the day of the Feast of the Annunciation.

 - Indonesia also has two New Year celebrations — the official one on January 1 and another on the Islamic New Year, whose date varies from year to year.

 - The Russian Orthodox Church observes the New Year according to the Julian calendar, which places the day on January 14.

-- In Vietnam the new year usually begins in February.
+- In Vietnam, the new year celebrations, called Tet Nguyen Dan, usually begin in February.